codecraftingtools/hildegard/README.rst

 Hildegard
 =========

-The Hildegard program is a hierarchic layout and design environment for generating applications and rendering diagrams.
+Hildegard is a hierarchic layout and design environment for generating applications and rendering diagrams.
 This graphical schematic editor will eventually enable the construction of hierarchic software components and applications by drawing block diagrams.

 Hildegard is part of the `Code Craftsmen`_ project.
 The latest `documentation`_ and `source code`_ can be found on `GitHub`_.